Menorca: Sports

-As a small island, Menorca offers limited opportunities to see top-level sport competitions in.
+As a small island, Menorca offers limited opportunities to see top-level sport competitions.
 Football in Menorca is played at the fifth level of the Spanish football pyramid.
 There are currently 11 clubs contesting the Regional Preferente de Menorca, the champion of which progresses to the Tercera División Grupo XI playoffs.
 The winner of this playoff is promoted to Tercera División; the last Menorquí club to do so was CF Sporting Mahonés in 2009.

 CV Ciutadella are a professional women's volleyball club who play in the Superliga Femenina, the top league of Spanish volleyball, having won the league championship in 2011 and 2012.
 They play at Pavelló Municipal d'Esports in Ciutadella.

-A semi-pro basketball club, CB Menorca, play in the LEB Plata, the third level of Spanish basketball.
+A semi-professional basketball club, CB Menorca, play in the LEB Plata, the third level of Spanish basketball.
 Their home court is Pavelló Menorca in the Bintaufa neighborhood just outside of Maó.

-In recent years, some sport events that gather hundreds of participants are successfully held on a yearly basis, such as the triathlon race Extreme Man Menorca or the single-staged ultramarathon race Trail Menorca Camí de Cavalls.
-In 2014, it was announced that the island would host the 18th editions of the Island Games in 2019, however, Menorca later pulled out of hosting the event, citing a change of government as the main reason.
+In recent years, some sporting events that gather hundreds of participants have been successfully held on a yearly basis, such as the triathlon race Extreme Man Menorca and the single-staged ultramarathon race Trail Menorca Camí de Cavalls.
+In 2014, it was announced that the island would host the 18th editions of the Island Games in 2019; however, Menorca later pulled out of hosting the event, citing a change of government as the main reason.

 Language

 The two official languages are Catalan and Spanish.
 Natives to the island speak the variety of Catalan called Menorquí, and Spanish as well; many residents originating from the mainland are monolingual in Spanish.
 The language of education and of government is Catalan, with Spanish taught alongside it.

-A 2014 survey carried out by the Government of the Balearic Islands found that 53.5% of participants identified themselves as Catalan speakers, 36.7% as Spanish speakers, and 7.7% as bilingual speakers.
+A 2014 survey carried out by the government of the Balearic Islands found that 53.5% of participants identified themselves as Catalan speakers, 36.7% as Spanish speakers, and 7.7% as bilingual speakers.

-The Catalan spoken in Menorca is a variety known as Menorquí.
-Between Menorquí and standard Catalan, as with most Balearic dialects, the most distinctive difference is the word used for the article "the", where Menorquí uses "es" for masculine and "sa" for feminine.
+The most distinctive difference between Menorquí and standard Catalan, as with most Balearic dialects, is the word used for the article "the", where Menorquí uses "es" for masculine and "sa" for feminine.
 Menorquí thus shares the source of its article with many Sardinian varieties (masc. sing. su, fem sing. sa), rather than the standard Catalan "el" and "la", similar to other Romance languages (e.g. Spanish el, la, Italian il, la), corresponding to a form which was historically used along the Costa Brava of Catalonia, from where it is supposed that the islands were repopulated after being conquered from the Moors.

 Menorquí also has a few English loan words dating back to the period of British rule, such as "grevi", "xumaquer", "boinder" and "xoc" taken from "gravy", "shoemaker", "bow window" and "chalk", respectively.